ustwo/bdd-crossplatform-apps/docs/intro.md

 Cucumber scenarios are written in plain text enabling tests written in a language that is very close to the domain problem ([DSLs](http://martinfowler.com/bliki/BusinessReadableDSL.html)).
 This increases the chances of engaging non-technical people and reduces the chances of misunderstandings.

-We favour [declarative vs imperative](http://benmabey.com/2008/05/19/imperative-vs-declarative-scenarios-in-user-stories.html) tests and use [page objects](http://developer.xamarin.com/guides/testcloud/calabash/xplat-best-practices/) so the testing codebase is highly reusable across platforms.
+We favour [declarative vs imperative](http://benmabey.com/2008/05/19/imperative-vs-declarative-scenarios-in-user-stories.html) tests and use [page objects](http://developer.xamarin.com/guides/testcloud/calabash/xplat-best-practices/) (POs) so the testing codebase is highly reusable across platforms.
+This combination also enables platform specific implementation of behaviours.
+For example, selecting an item on a list could be implemented as a swipe on iOS and as a long press on Android.

 Step definitions are kept free of UI and automation framework specifics, making them easier to read and less brittle.
 The complexities of extracting information or interacting with the interface are kept inside the page objects.
-We always for "clean steps and dirty POs".
+We aim for "*clean steps and dirty POs*".

 ### Appium